George Randall (RAF officer): World War I

-Postwar career
+Interwar

 On 1 August 1919, Randall was a granted permanent commission in the RAF with the rank of flying officer.
 On 9 July 1920, he was awarded a Bar to his DFC, for his part in operations in Waziristan.

 Randall then appears to have run into financial difficulties, as on 6 July 1922, while serving at RAF Uxbridge, he was declared bankrupt.
 He resigned his commission on 22 November 1922.

+Second World War

+Randall emigrated to Australia, where in December 1939, at age 40, he re-enlisted in the Royal Australian Air Force.
+He was posted to the General Duties Branch of the Citizen Air Force.
+He was promoted to Flight Lieutenant in 1940 and Squadron Leader in 1942.
+He served as a reserve officer until 1948.